AmyChen-Qingxin/homework-2/README.md

 ### Step-6 Queries - 80 points-

-Implement a function per query hw2.ipynb.
+Implement a function per query in a file called hw2.ipynb.
 Record the answers there and save it back to your repository.
+You have to create this file.
+Use the code in testcolab file.

 **Remember** to update the python notebook as discussed in https://github.com/vu-bigdata-2020/lectures/blob/master/00-assignmentInstructions/AcceptingaGithubassignment.pdf